-The integrative therapeutic approach enables clients to explore their experiences, thoughts and feelings to identify and clarify issues.
-We work together to develop a way forward that is most suited to client’s individual situations and needs.
+The integrative therapeutic approach which combines evidence based and scientifically proven therapies is based on client’s individual therapeutic needs.
+This approach enables clients to explore their negative experiences and identify issues that are affecting them in their daily life.
+We then work together to develop a way forward that is most suited to client’s individual situations and therapeutic goals.

 This is a restorative process and it deals with deep issues from the past and the sources of your difficulties.
 It explores the unconscious, early relationships and past experiences in order to understand your current emotions, behaviour and thoughts.
 Progress with clients is regularly assessed and reviewed until client and therapist agree to end the work.